 - 1. Check that the power supply has been cut. - 2.
 Top up the fuel tank.
 Make sure that the filler cap and the area round the filler opening are clean to avoid contamination of the fuel. - 3.
-If the engine is fitted with an SCR system: Top up the reductant tank.
+If the engine is fitted with a SCR system: Fill the reductant tank.
 Make sure that the filler cap and the area round the filler opening are clean to avoid contamination of the reductant. - 4.
 If there is a risk of freezing, the cooling system must contain enough glycol.
 See the section Risk of freezing. - 5.
-If the temperature is below 0°C (32°F): Prepare for the next start by connecting the engine heater (if fitted).
+If the temperature is below 0°C (32°F): Prepare for the next start by connecting the engine heater, if fitted.